-I should be noted that none of these devices still take the place of a water change in my experience/tests.
+I should note that none of these devices still take the place of a water change in my experience/tests.

 Test: Similar test to Nitrates, so besides visual indicators; high amounts of DOC & mulm will generally be indicated in rising nitrates, unstable pH, and dropping KH.

-Test: No applicable test, however if carbon is not affective or known toxins have been introduced by accident or for whatever reason to the aquarium; a water change is a must (possible a large water change at that)
+However if carbon is not affective or known toxins have been introduced by accident or for whatever reason to the aquarium; a water change is a must along with use of carbon and/or Purigen